duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_templates_overview.md

 ## Template Groups Reference

-This reference will help you understand what each template group looks like and what content works best for it.
-Each group is accompanied by several examples of live Spice Instant Answers using that group.
-Each template is accompanied by similar examples, links to code and diagrams indicating what features exist for the template and what the template layout looks like.
+This reference explains what each template group looks like, how it works, and what content works fits it best.
+Each template group is accompanied by live examples, layout diagrams, code links, and available features.

-There are several template groups to choose from:
+These are the currently available template groups:

 - [Text](#text-template-group)
 - [Info](#info-template-group)